Engineering (EGR) at Tidewater Community College

 EGR 246 - Mechanics of Materials

-Teaches concepts of stress, strain, deformation, internal equilibrium, and basic properties of engineering materials.
+Introduces concepts of stress, strain, deformation, internal equilibrium, and basic properties of engineering materials.
 Analyzes axial loads, torsion, bending, shear and combined loading.
-Studies stress transformation and principle stresses, column analysis and energy principles.
+Studies stress transformation, principal stresses, and buckling.

 3 credits